 Improving local authority practice

-Where these do not exist already, local authorities should consider establishing specialist kinship teams with the breadth of skills necessary to deliver high-quality social work support; this should be encouraged by Government through the National Framework and kinship care strategy.
+Where these do not exist already, local authorities should consider establishing specialist kinship teams with the breadth of skills necessary to deliver high-quality social work support; this should be encouraged by Government and the National Kinship Care Ambassador.
 Many local authorities have already developed specialist teams who are delivering pioneering support for kinship carers, and Kinship and others offer existing forums which bring together professionals to share good practice and learn from each other.